 Spray School District

-The district is a unified school district with a current enrollment of 44 students, kindergarten through 12th grade.
+The district is a unified school district with students in kindergarten through 12th grade.
 The campus includes five separate buildings with three containing classrooms: one houses K-3 and 4-7, one houses 8-12, and the central services building contains the administration offices, café’, library, and media center.
-Adjacent to these three buildings are a separate woodshop and a gym.
+Adjacent to these three buildings are a separate woodshop and gym.
 The district employs seven teachers, two instructional assistants, and one administrator.
-The district operates two boarding residences for high school students which have been predominately exchange students.
+The district operates two boarding residences for high school students from all over the world and the Pacific Northwest.
 The boarding residence for girls is located across the street from the school and the boys' residence is located about a mile from campus near the John Day River.
 Each dorm is a family setting for six high school students.